newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `GlobalHeader`

-Renders the global header used on all Gatsby New Relic sites.
-This component utilizes the [`layout` configuration](#layout) from the theme size the width of itself.
+Renders the global header used on all New Relic Gatsby sites.
+This component utilizes the [`layout` configuration](#layout) from the theme to size itself.

 ```js
 import { GlobalHeader } from '@newrelic/gatsby-theme-newrelic';